Source Water Protection

 Saint Paul, Minnesota 55164-0975

-Fax: Attention Cristina Covalschi, 651-201-4701
+Fax: Attention Kris Wenner 651-201-4701

-- contacting the person listed above;
+- Contacting the person listed above;

-- downloading the form that is included with this announcement;
+- Downloading the form that is included with this announcement

 MDH will assign points based upon the following grant review questions: